orellabac/SnowConvert_Support_Library/tools/snowconvert-deploy/README.rst

 ------------------------------

 If your files have multiple statements, it will cause some failures are the snowflake Python API does not allow multiple statements on a single call.
-In order to handle that, you give a tool an **SpliPattern** this pattern is a regular expression that can be used to split the file contents before sending them to the database.
+In order to handle that, you give a tool a this pattern is a regular expression that can be used to split the file contents before sending them to the database.
+This pattern could be used to split before the pattern: `--SplitBefore` or to split after the pattern `--SplitAfter`.

 Let's see some example.